CLOSE SEARCH

 • Dispute Resolution - determining how any disputes regarding the exercise of these rights will be resolved, often through arbitration or mediation.

-Variables are highly negotiable and should be tailored to the specific needs of the company and its shareholders to ensure a fair and equitable exit strategy for all parties involved.
+Variables are highly negotiable and should be tailored to the specific needs of the company and it's shareholders to ensure a fair and equitable exit strategy for all parties involved.

 Get in touch